Should you be using AI to manage your health in 2026?

 “What helps with gut health?”

 You’ll get a generic list: probiotics, fibre, fermented foods.
-Your research assistant has no context to work with.
+Your research assistant has nothing specific to work with.

 “I’ve had bloating after meals for about 4 months.
 I tried probiotics from the chemist with no change.
 I don’t do well with dairy.
 What commonly causes bloating like this?
 What would help me narrow down which is most relevant?”

-The more context you provide, the more useful the research becomes.
+The more context you provide, the more your research assistant can help you actually understand rather than simply inform.

 5. Ask questions that build understanding, not answers to follow

-Your research assistant should help you understand your options, not choose for you.
+Your research assistant should help you understand your options — not choose for them.

 For digestive symptoms: